artmg/lubuild/help/configure/tablet.md

 This article focusses on special features associated with Tablet computers and similar devices, such as hybrid or convertible form factors.

+If you want to put Ubuntu Mobile onto a tablet see the section towards the end.

 ## Auto-rotate

 Recent Ubuntu versions, including 16.04 and onwards, reportedly have